VCF/dhtmladventure/README.md

-# dhtmladventure
+# DHTML Adventure
+A Javascript-powered framework to do "choose your own adventure" type games

-Project with Dad to make a Javascript based text adventure
+Project with Dad to work on creative writing and web programming.